 The hot cracks can be divided into three types: crystallization cracks, liquefaction cracks and polygonization cracks.

-In the three group number test, since the welding filler material is a cast structure, and the inclusion is a high melting point material, it will still exist in the weld after welding;
+In testing, it was discovered that insufficient cleaning of the filler material surface resulted in the presence of inclusions and pores in the weld after welding.
+In the three-group number test, since the welding filler material is a cast structure, and the inclusion is a high melting point material, it remains in the weld after welding.

 2. Process of hot crack generation

 Currently, the theory of welding hot cracks, as proposed by Prokhorov both domestically and internationally, is considered to be highly refined.